A Market Timing Report based on the December 06, 2019 Close, published Saturday, December 7th, 2019…

 I thank Worden Brothers for the charting system I use to post these charts.
-If you want to know more about the charting system I use every day, go to my “Other Resources” page here: Other Resources It makes it much easier to follow along with me if you can see the charts and manipulate them on your own computer.
+If you want to know more about the charting system I use every day, contact me.
+It makes it much easier to follow along with me if you can see the charts and manipulate them on your own computer.
 It’s a great investment to have an excellent charting system.
-Check it out with a free trial at the link above.

 Note: I’ve updated my criteria for the equity signal for a further U.S. stock market rally to the following: GREEN = Bullish, YELLOW = Neutral, RED = Bearish.
 In other words, the colors tell you whether the signal supports the stock rally or not, while the Bullish, Neutral, and Bearish designations are about the trend.

 A BEARISH trend signal does not mean we should not buy.
 A BULLISH trend signal does not mean you cannot sell some exposure.
 It depends on what is going on in the economy and how oversold/overbought the market is at a given point whether the Bearish signal is to be sold or bought, sold on the next bounce, etc. and whether a Bullish signal is to be bought or if profits should be taken.
 A NEUTRAL trend signal does not mean the end of the Bull or Bear.
 It means to wait and look for possible subsequent entry points within the existing trend, Bull or Bear, but preserve capital if the entry fails.
 Our strong intention is to buy low and sell high.
 By the way, I will keep showing the prior orange “Trigger lines” in the IWM and GLD charts for now as reference points only; they have historical value for us from the post-2016 election period.

 Copyright © 2019 By Wall Street Sun and Storm Report, LLC All rights reserved.